KaneBetter/SWE262P-project/README.md

 We think for the milestone3 we did a lot of improvement in the performance.
 For this mission, we always need to traverse the whole XML.
 However, in milestone1, we need to do it twice.
 First we traverse to get the XML to JSON, and then the client need do another traverse to change the key.

-In the milestone3, by using of Functions provided by JAVA 8 and the lambda expressions, we made the retrvise only happen once.
+In the milestone3, by using of Functions provided by JAVA 8 and the lambda expressions, we made the reverse only happen once.
 For detail implementation, we built our function on the top of the original parse function with little adjustments.

 # SWE262P Milestone4